Kraloz/salvo-back/README.md

  |----backend/
  |----frontend/
 ```
-In order to compile the frontend files into the backend server you will need to do:
+In order to compile the frontend files into the backend server run the script:

-- `cd frontend`
-- `npm run build`
-- `cd .. ; cd backend`
+`./deploy-front.sh`

+Then run.

-- `./gradlew bootRun`
+`./gradlew bootRun`